agile-learning-institute/stage0_mongodb_api/docs/structure.md

 - Each type includes validation rules

 #### Version Files
-Schema definitions for specific versions:
+Schema definitions and test data for specific versions:
 - Named as `{collection}.{version}.yaml`
-- Contains the schema for that version
+- Contains the schema or data for that version
 - References enumerator versions

 ### data/